 Even so, filing a successful workers’ comp claim is still an important part of the recovery process.
 You need to make sure your medical bills are covered, and you need to make sure you receive the maximum disability benefits (wage replacement) available to you.
 This is not an easy process, and it is not a process you want to try to handle on your own.

-How Can I Recover Compensation for My Pain and Suffering?
+How Can I Recover Compensation?

 Do you have other options available?
 In some cases, it will be possible for injured workers to recover just compensation for their pain and suffering.